oroshi-tom/jekyll-resume/resumes/resume-1.md

 resume_title: "Junior Software Developer"

 # About statement to include
-# Choose id# of about statement to include from _data/about.yml
+# Choose 'about' statement id to include from _data/about.yml
 about: 1

 # Project entries to inclue